rahul-deka/IITM-Placement-Filter/README.md

 1. Click the "Download" button above to get the extension ZIP file.
 2. Open Chrome and go to `chrome://extensions`.
 3. Enable "Developer mode" using the toggle in the top-right corner.
 4. Click "Load unpacked" and select the extracted folder from the downloaded ZIP file.
+If the ZIP contains a nested folder (for example `IITM-Placement-Filter-main`), you may need to open that folder and select the inner folder that contains the extension files.
 5. Navigate to `https://placement.iitm.ac.in/students-all-companies` to start using the extension.

 ## Notes